michaelkleinhenz/mastodon-post/README.md

 # Post Image to Mastodon

-This is a simple AWS Lambda function that posts an image with caption to Mastodon.
+This is a simple AWS Lambda function that posts an image with caption to Mastodon, Instagram (via IFTTT) or Twitter (via IFTTT).
 It is intended to be used with AWS API Gateway and AWS S3.
 It provides this functionality in one single API call.
 The Mastodon API itself requires two seperate API calls to post an image with caption (one to upload the image and one to post the image with caption).

-This function can be used with automation services like IFTTT to post images with caption to Mastodon, enabling easy crossposing from Twitter or Instagram.
+This function can be used with automation services like IFTTT to post images with caption to Mastodon, Twitter or Instagram.

- Copyright (c) 2022 Michael Kleinhenz <michael@kleinhenz.net>.
+Copyright (c) 2023 Michael Kleinhenz <michael@kleinhenz.net>.

 Licensed under the MIT License.

 # Text Handling